 By the end of these sessions students will have:

-- Explored how the business mind set differs from that of scientists
+- Explored how the business mindset can differ from that of scientists

 - Understood the routes to commercialisation and market entry